dbafromthecold/PureStorage/README.md

 # Pure Storage
-Repository for my demos with PureStorage
+Repository for my demos with Pure Storage